donald-thai/YouTubeConverter/README.md

 2. Enter the video/playlist URL and hit the "Get URL" button.
 3. Choose where you want to download the video/playlist to using the "Download to" button.
 4. Then, you hit the "Download as MP4" or "Download as MP3" button.
 You can download the video/playlist both ways without having to re-enter the url.

+NOTE: ffmpeg opens up command windows when your videos are being downloaded.
+These windows are harmless, and I will look for a way to prevent this if possible.

 NOTE
 ----------------------------